Sky Capsule Busan: What to Expect & Must-Know Tips (2025)

 You’ve got four options for getting Sky Capsule tickets at Haeundae Blueline Park:

-Option 2: Book online via the official website
+Option 3: Book via the official website

-Option 3: Buy at the ticket office
+Option 4: Buy at the ticket office

 If you’re hoping to grab a ticket on the day, you can try the on-site ticket office.
 But keep in mind that only a small number of tickets are available, and they often sell out in the morning (before noon).

-Option 4: Book a Busan day tour
+Option 5: Join a Busan day tour

 Operating Hours & Schedule